-Connect a USB storage device to the router
+Connect a USB Storage Device to the Router

-ReadySHARE lets you access and share USB storage devices that are connected to a USB port on the router.
+ReadySHARE lets you access and share USB storage devices that are connected to the appropriate router port.
 (If your USB storage device uses special drivers, it is not compatible.)

 To connect a USB device: